-While most harassment is of women by men, it is important that this three-pronged approach be designed to deal not only with men harassing women but with actions by women toward men, women toward other women, men toward other men, and behavior toward non-cisgender people.
+It is important that this three-pronged approach be designed to deal not only with men harassing women but with actions by women toward men, women toward other women, men toward other men, and behavior toward non-binary or gender-fluid staff.

 Most importantly, do not ignore harassing behaviors.
 Sexual harassment in the workplace is a form of sex discrimination and employers can be held responsible for not taking action to protect employees from harassment and sexual assault.

-Research has shown that our societal views of sexual harassment and of women cause many people to see sexual harassment policies in a way that is upside-down.
-There is a tendency to see the predator as being a victim of an accusation rather than focus on the person who was harassed.
+Research has shown that our societal views of sexual harassment and of female-identifying people cause many to see sexual harassment policies in a way that is upside-down.
+There is a tendency to see the predator as being a victim of an accusation rather than focus on the person who felt harassed.
 Training and strong cultural values can counter this tendency and protect people from being retaliated against for coming forward.

 Your volunteer policies and personnel policies (including employee handbook) should include these components in its sexual harassment policies:

-The description of inappropriate behavior and process for dealing with it may be impacted by the organization's mission or cultural roots.
-One rape crisis center made it a rule that you don't touch somebody without asking first, because so many employees had been victimized themselves and were interacting with victims all the time.
+The description of inappropriate behavior and the process for dealing with it may be impacted by the organization's mission or cultural roots.
+One rape crisis center made it a rule that no one is to be physically touched without first asking for consent because so many employees had been victimized themselves and were often interacting with victims.

-Make sure that sexual harassment is not used as an excuse to avoid supervision.
-The policies should include a statement that "it is not considered harassment for a supervisor/manager to require employees to perform their job duties, hit performance goals, or demonstrate behaviors in line with standards of conduct.
+Make sure that your sexual harassment is not used as an excuse to avoid supervision.
+The policies should include a statement that "it is not considered harassment for a supervisor/manager to require employees to perform their job duties, hit performance goals, or demonstrate behaviors in line with standards of conduct."

-Employees should be allowed to report harassment either in writing or in spoken conversation.
+Employees should be allowed to report harassment either in writing or orally.
 You will need to conduct a formal investigation of the circumstances.
 Communicate the results of the investigation to those involved.

 The policies should specifically prohibit retaliation against someone reporting harassment.
 Employees need to feel confident that the complaint procedure is fair and effective.